cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
         text: "We are glad you’re here.
-Let’s create together a future that works for each of us.\_" -
+Let’s orchestrate together a fabulous future that works for each of us, right on through to our great, great grandchildren and beyond!\_"
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Team Humanity (Conrad, Jacqueline, Kylie and Tony - four folks from three continents determined to help foster a revolution of good intent)'
+        text: 'Team Humanity '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Donate to support'
+        text: '(Conrad, Jacqueline, Kylie and Tony - four folks from three continents determined to help foster a revolution of good intent)'
 ---